Miguel-202/LevelRendererMiguel/README.md

 Note: Please ensure that you have the required versions of Blender, Python, and OpenGL libraries installed on your system before proceeding with the installation.

-If you encounter any issues during the installation process, please refer to the [troubleshooting guide](troubleshooting.md) or feel free to reach out for assistance.
+If you encounter any issues during the installation process, please feel free to reach out for assistance.

 Now you're ready to start using the Level Renderer!